Donkere-vader/path_finder/README.md

 A simple path finder script.
 At least...
 I hope it is simple or this will cost a lot of time.

-It uses some kind of alogrith, I just don't know what it is called.
+It uses the dijkstra algorithm for finding the shortest path

 ## Maze
 Creating a maze.
 Create a maze using the following characters: